-&lt;sup>180 Art.
+&lt;sup>186 Art.
 3 of the Arrêté du Gouvernement wallon du 7 novembre 2002 relatif aux conditions auxquelles les entreprises de travail adapté sont agréées et subventionnéees, cited above.

-&lt;sup>177 In the Walloon Region, a Government Decree of 23 January 1997 defines the conditions under which such ETAs may be recognised.
+&lt;sup>183 In the Walloon Region, a Government Decree of 23 January 1997 defined the conditions under which such ETAs might be recognised.
+This Executive Regulation is now repealed and replaced by the Executive Regulation of the Walloon Government of 7 November 2002 on the conditions according to which ETAs are accepted and subsidised (Arrêté du Gouvernement wallon du 7 novembre 2002 relatif aux conditions auxquelles les enterprises de travail adapté sont agréées et subventionnées, Moniteur belge, 7 January 2003).
 In 2000, 61 ETAs were recognised and supported by the Walloon Agency for the Integration of Persons with Disabilities (Agence wallonne pour l'intégration des personnes handicapées - AWIPH), a total of 5786 workers were employed in those ETA on 30 September 1999.
 In Brussels, 15 companies are recognised as ETAs, constituted as non-profit organisations.
 It may be noted that, apart from the ETAs, there are also Centres for the distribution of work at home (Centre de Distribution de Travail à Domicile - CDTD).